copleykj/meteor-shower/README.md

 ```

-Array telling Mesosphere the transforms to perform on the field prior to any validation.
+Array telling Shower the transforms to perform on the field prior to any validation.
 Note that multiple transforms can be applied.

 The following transforms are currently implemented: